Shinobi881/tic-tac-toe/README.md

 - [x] Use module loaders like webpack or browserify for dependency management
 - [x] Support any NxN tic­tac­toe board
 - [ ] Write error handling and/or tests

+##Installation

+*Before running you should have Webpack and Babel installed globally:*

+`$ npm i -g webpack babel babel-core`

+*After completing the installation above.
+From your CLi:*

+1. `$ npm i`
+2. `$ npm start`
+3. Then open a web browser to localhost:3000/